Statement of Policy

 The policy and associated guidance provide the practices WashU will utilize to protect the integrity and confidentiality of information stored, transmitted, transferred to portable media, and sent through messaging systems to entities external to the university.

 Encryption is used to secure information by making it unreadable to unauthorized individuals.
-WashU requires encryption of protected information contained on all electronic devices, mobile media, laptops, workstations, servers and external hosted sites that are not located in Approved Secure Data Centers.
-The Approved Secure Data Centers are defined as data centers that have had a formal risk assessment on the physical and logical controls completed by the Information Security Office (ISO) and the Internal Audit Office with no findings that would render the data center unsecured.
+WashU requires encryption of protected information contained on all electronic devices, mobile media, laptops, workstations, servers, and external hosted sites that are not located in Approved Secure Data Centers.
+The Approved Secure Data Centers are defined as data centers that have had a formal risk assessment on the physical and logical controls completed by the Office of Information Security (OIS) and the Internal Audit Office with no findings that would render the data center unsecured.

 WashU Community members are responsible for the physical security of any devices containing confidential and/or protected information and must report any device that is lost or stolen as soon as it is possible.